 For NFPs, the statement of activities reports the total change in net assets during a period, which is analogous to comprehensive income for a business enterprise.
 Because NFPs are not required to report an earnings measure, they cannot apply the other comprehensive income accounting concepts by reporting certain items outside of an earnings measure in the period in which they occur and subsequently reclassifying them into earnings.
 This has some practical consequences for financial reporting by NFPs.
 For example, it precludes most non-healthcare NFPs from using cash flow hedge accounting for derivatives.
 In one area of GAAP, the FASB has prescribed special "OCI-like" reporting requirements for NFPs, as illustrated in Figure NP 3-2, which shows the presentation of a separate line item for the "other components" of net periodic benefit cost.

-Figure NP 3-2Display of pension-related amounts in statement of activities with intermediate measure of operations
+Display of pension-related amounts in statement of activities with intermediate measure of operations

-Net assets

-Without donor restrictions With donor restrictions Total

-\$ 10,000 \$ 5,000 \$ 15,000

-7,500 7,500

-2,500 2,500

-(100) (100)

-50 50

-2,450 5,000 7,450

-105,000 52,000 157,000

-\$107,450 \$57,000 \$164,450

-restrictions \$ 10,000 7,500 2,500 (100) 50 2,450 105,000 Without donor restrictions With donor restrictions \$ 10,000 7,500 \$ 5,000 2,500 (100) 50 5,000 2,450 5,000 52,000
+Net assets Without donor restrictions With donor restrictions Total Operating: Revenues, gains, and other support \$ 10,000 \$ 5,000 \$ 15,000 Expenses, including pension service cost 7,500 7,500 Increase in net assets from operating activities 2,500 2,500 Nonoperating: Other components of net periodic pension Cost (100) (100) Pension-related changes other than net periodic pension cost 50 50 Increase in net assets 2,450 5,000 7,450 Net assets beginning of year 105,000 52,000 157,000 Net assets end of year \$107,450 \$57,000 \$164,450 Amortization of prior service cost and other gains/losses red cognized in changes in ne et assets but not inclue ded in net periodic

-^{} Amortization of prior service cost and other gains/losses recognized in changes in net assets but not included in net periodic pension cost when they arose
+Amortization of prior service cost and other gains/losses recognized in changes in net assets but not included in net periodic pension cost when they arose